WHAT IS THE ROLE OF YOUR COMMUNITY COUNCIL?

 Within the IBG community council I hope to engage with fellow residents in order to identify and progress common issues.
 These currently include telecommunications (poor landline internet access), road safety (speed limits and speeding) together with provision of improved walking (loss of paths) and cycling (eg. off-road routes) facilities.

-REGIS LECHATELLIER (Chair)
+REGIS LECHATELLIER (Treasurer)

 We moved from Westhill to the Bridge of Canny part of Inchmarlo 6 years ago.
 We like it here because of being so close to nature.
 Coming home after work feels like going on holiday.
-Since we arrived, we have discovered a very welcoming and active neighbourhood.
+Since we arrived, we have discovered a very welcoming and active neighbourhood

 NEIL BISSET (Secretary)